great-expectations/great_expectations/docs/guides/miscellaneous/migration_guide.md

 #### V3-Style Checkpoint

 Here is the equivalent configuration in V3-style.
 Notice that the Validation Operators have been migrated into the `action_list` field in the Checkpoint configuration.
 In addition, you will also need to remove the Validation Operations from `great_expectations.yml` as a manual step.
 Also, notice the `batch_request` that refers to the data asset rather than `batch_kwargs`.
-In our example, there are also some additional parameters like `ge_cloud_id` and `expectation_suite_ge_cloud_id` that are added automatically and do not need to be modified as part of the migration.

 For additional examples on how to configure V3-style checkpoints, including how to use `test_yaml_config` to build advanced configurations, please refer to our documentation here: